acm-cui/website-community/sc/committee.md

 The ACM Conversational User Interfaces Steering Committee is responsibile for the overall organisation of the annual ACM CUI conference and workshop series.

-The following people are current Officers and members of the committee.
+The following people are the current _Officers_ and _Members_ of the steering committee.
 Officers are elected by the community and undertake a specific role on the committee, while members are invited to serve on the committee on the basis of their expertise and community participation.

 ## Officers